 Washing your clothes:

 Similar to the dishwasher, use your washing machines in the full load to save gallons of water.
 When you manually wash the clothes reuse that water in the flush or garden.
 You can also direct the water from the washing machine to the garden if you wish.

 RO water purifier:

 Are you using the RO water purifier?
 If yes, you’ve to know the following.
 It uses 3 litres of water to purify 1 litre of water.
-Think how much water you waste while purifying your water?
+Think about how much water you waste while purifying your water?
 Hence collect the wastewater and use it for any other use.

 Reusable water bottle:

 Always water your plants in the morning or in the evening.
 This helps the plants to absorb the water well without much evaporation.
-So, avoid watering the plants at the scorching sun or afternoon.
+So, avoid watering the plants in the scorching sun or afternoon.